Whether putting together a slideshow or presenting one, these shortcuts for Microsoft PowerPoint certainly come in handy.

 - End a slide show: Escape, Command + Period (.), or Hyphen (-)

 There are plenty of additional keyboard shortcuts for PowerPoint that are specific to working with tables, drawings, and objects.
-If these are shortcuts you’ll use, head to the Microsoft Office Support site for those tailored to your needs.
+For that, head to the Microsoft Office Support site for those tailored to your needs.